SEDSCelestiaBPGC/quantum-chess/README.md

 - Entanglement of two pieces means that measuring either of the pieces will determine the state of the other.
 - A piece is measured in two cases - either when it is perfoming a move to kill another piece, or when it is being killed.

+## How to run
+Qiskit is not compatible with Python 3.9

+Use v3.8 or less.

+`pip install chess`

+`pip install qiskit`

 ## References
 - https://quantumchess.net/
 - https://truly-quantum-chess.sloppy.zone/